[UPDATED: JUL 2022]

 No matter if you decide to go with WordPress.com vs WordPress.org the most important thing is to plan ahead so you pick the right solution for your web presence.
 Of course, there are many other web design platforms that can help you design your web presence with a few clicks but I can’t stress it enough: your long-term goals for your website & pre-planning are the key and selecting the right software for your website will eliminate potential headaches down the road.

-Editor’s Note: I believe in transparency.
+Editor’s Note: This post was originally published in October 2020 and has been completely revamped and updated for accuracy and comprehensiveness.
+In addition, I believe in transparency.
 If you use my referral links above, then I will get a small commission at no additional cost to you.